ADX adds five more single stock futures to its vibrant derivatives market

-ABU DHABI, UAE: Abu Dhabi Securities Exchange (ADX) has introduced five more single stock futures in a further step to develop its derivatives market.
+ABU DHABI: Abu Dhabi Securities Exchange (ADX) has introduced five more single stock futures in a further step to develop its derivatives market.

 Starting from October 6th, stock futures on Abu Dhabi Islamic Bank (ADIB), Abu Dhabi Commercial Bank (ADCB), Fertiglobe, Borouge and AD Ports, will be available for trading on the ADX Derivatives market.
 The addition of new contracts has doubled the total number of derivative products on ADX to 10 in less than a year.
 Furthermore, market participants will be able to trade on leverage and hedge their equity exposure using these contracts.